laravel/docs/queues.md

 	php artisan queue:listen --queue=high,low

-In this example, jobs on the `high-connection` will always be processed before moving onto jobs from the `low-connection`.
+In this example, jobs on the `high` connection will always be processed before moving onto jobs from the `low` connection.

 #### Specifying The Job Timeout Parameter